 Table 6.7 Here

 The assemblage from layer VI in TD-II contains 8.6 per cent retouched objects, and exhibits greater Middle Palaeolithic techno-typological characteristics and diversity compared to other assemblages.
 Pointed retouched tools were manufactured on Levallois blanks (N=1) (Figure 6.9: 6), blades (N=3) (Figure 6.9: 1), and elongated blanks (N=2).
 The pointed tools are typologically diverse: two have unifacial retouch and a proximal part thinned by inverse and direct retouch, reminiscent of the Emireh point typology (Copeland 2000), and likely to be hafted (Figure 6.9: 2, 3).
-Blade tools (44.5%) are typologically similar to the flake tools, but with more endscrapers and retouched blades, although truncated tools are only on blade blanks.
+Blade tools (44.5 per cent) are typologically similar to the flake tools, but with more endscrapers and retouched blades, although truncated tools are only on blade blanks.
 The burin core-tools are counted among the retouched tools.

-The IUP layer 4 assemblage from TD consists of a proportionately low percentage (2.6%) of retouched items.
-Tools on blades are more abundant (63.2%) than tools on flakes (23.7%).
+The IUP layer 4 assemblage from TD consists of a proportionately low percentage (2.6 per cent) of retouched items.
+Tools on blades are more abundant (63.2 per cent) than tools on flakes (23.7 per cent).
 Pointed diagnostic tools (N=13) are typologically comparable to those from the IUP of BK Cave and TD-II layer VI (Figure 6.10: 1–4).
 In TD-I layer 4, only two pointed tools are complete, but have a fractured apex (Figure 6.10: 1–2).
 The majority are retouched blades (N=9), but elongated flakes are also present (N=2).
 Blade blanks are considerably thicker (mean 11.4 mm) and larger (mean 29.9 mm) compared to the unretouched blades (mean thickness 9.25 mm, mean width 26.9 mm) (see Table 6.8).
 Retouch is bilateral, direct semi-abrupt, and invasive to scalariform.
-Pointed tools, though they are few and fragmented, show high variability, from robust examples similar to MP Mousterian points, to finer pointed blades more typical for the UP.
+Pointed tools, although they are few and fragmented, show high variability, from robust examples similar to MP Mousterian points, to finer pointed blades more typical for the UP.

 Figure 6.10 Here